automata-network/docs/docs/index.md

 ## Witness

-**Witness** is an anonymous voting service for Dapps, powered by Automata Geode.
+**Witness** is a privacy-first off-chain governance solution with on-chain execution.

 Please see the [guide](./guide/witness-get-started.md) to start.